Interested in hiring one of our graduates but still have questions? Check out our FAQs below.

 Do Workshops for Warriors Students earn nationally recognized portable and stackable credentials?

 Yes.
-All credentials are nationally recognized and accredited by the top Manufacturing Institutes in the Nation.
-Below are the credentials our students can earn:
+All credentials are nationally recognized and accredited by the top manufacturing institutes in the United States.
+Click here to view the credentials our students can earn.

 How long are your training programs?

 - Must sign a statement confirming that they understand our attendance policy.
-Three tardies equal one absence and three absences will result in immediate dismissal from our program.
+Three tardies equal one absence and five absences will result in immediate dismissal from our program.

 What does it cost to train one student at Workshops for Warriors?

-It costs $20,268 to train one student per semester on over $6 million worth of the latest technology equipment with the best instructors in America.
-This results in a job-ready graduate eager to integrate into America’s Advanced Manufacturing Workforce.
+It costs $25,000 to train one student per semester in Machining for Warriors and $25,040 one student per semester in Welding for Warriors.
+The students train on over $6 million worth of the latest technology equipment with the best instructors in America.
+This results in a job-ready graduate eager to integrate into America’s advanced manufacturing workforce.

 That seems like a lot, why?

 Quality costs money.
-Our instructors are nationally recognized masters of their craft that are highly sought after.
+Our instructors are nationally recognized masters of their craft who are highly sought after.
 Our machines are costly to maintain, repair, and keeping running each and every day.
-Our monthly costs are approximately $200,000 per month because of the electricity it takes to run the equipment.
-Despite the fact that we keep overhead costs low with 87% of funds going straight to student programs, we offer classes day and night to accommodate our students who may have day jobs, so we’re open well beyond 40 hours per week.
+Our program costs are approximately $375,000 per month because of the electricity it takes to run the equipment.
+Despite the fact that we keep overhead costs low with 85% of funds going straight to student programs.

 How many graduates per year?